openPMD/openPMD-api/README.md

 ### CMake

-If your project is using CMake for its build, one can conveniently use our provided `openPMDConfig.cmake` package which is installed alongside the library.
+If your project is using CMake for its build, one can conveniently use our provided `openPMDConfig.cmake` package, which is installed alongside the library.

 First set the following environment hint if openPMD-api was *not* installed in a system path: